Dot and Bubble

 "Dot and Bubble" is the fifth episode of the fourteenth series of the British science fiction television series Doctor Who.
 The episode was first broadcast on BBC One in the United Kingdom on 1 June 2024 and released on Disney+ in the United States on 31 May.
 It was written by Russell T Davies, who originally pitched it for the sixth series, and directed by Dylan Holmes Williams.

 In the episode, the Fifteenth Doctor (Ncuti Gatwa) and his companion, Ruby Sunday (Millie Gibson), attempt to save the city of Finetime from human-eating slugs, primarily by communicating with Lindy Pepper-Bean (Callie Cooke) through social media.

 The episode features themes of the effects of social media on society, racism, and elitism and has been compared by Davies and critics to the anthology series Black Mirror.
-The episode received positive reviews from critics, though it received the lowest viewing figures since the show's revival with final figures of 3.38 million.
+The episode received positive reviews from critics, and was watched by 3.62 million viewers.